How to Take Care of Flower Plants in Your Garden

-Based on my own experience, perennial flowers need top-notch care for them to grow properly.
+Based on my own experience, flower plants need top-notch care for them to grow properly.
 Some of these plants are quite sensitive to changes in weather conditions and can wither and die in a short period of time under harsh conditions.

-In this article, I'm going to discuss how to properly care for perennial garden flowers.
+In this article, I'm going to discuss how to properly take care of flower plants in your garden, vases, or pots.
 Read on to see important care practices that you need to apply to your plants.

-How to Take Care of Perennial Flowers, in Brief
+How to Take Care of Flower Plants in Your Garden or Vases, in Brief

 - Water your flowers regularly